 $13.95 (14-day free trial)

 Run by Sky and as of July 7, 2020, incorporating the content of Spark’s now deceased Lightbox, Neon provides a New Zealand-based service competing with the big operators like Netflix.
 Neon holds several major aces up its sleeve including exclusive feeds from HBO (the home of quality American drama), and some great films.
-Its absorption of Lightbox will avail it of classics like Breaking Bad and more recent phenomenons like The Handmaid’s Tale.
+Its absorption of Lightbox avails it of classics like Breaking Bad and more recent phenomenons like The Handmaid’s Tale.
+It’s also been showing some recent cinema crackers such as JoJo Rabbit and Terminator Dark Fate.

-Ease of use – Neon’s app is notoriously buggy, and a major reason for the Lightbox acquisition has to be its much slicker interface.
-At the time of writing the Neon plus-Lightbox has yet to debut, but we’re expecting great things.
+Ease of use – Neon’s old app was notoriously buggy and a major reason for the Lightbox acquisition has to be its much slicker interface.
+The new-look Neon is, we can happily report, an altogether happier experience and runs like a dream.

 $11.99 to $21.99 per month